hazardawareness/hazardawareness.github.io/_posts/notes/2016-02-09-what-stands-out.md

 If you make a your main header large it will stand out.
 If you make all your headers large, none of them will stand out.

-Design is about deciding the main point or call to action you want the viewer to take and making **that** stand out to them.
+Design is about deciding what you want to say, what you want the user to do, what you want the viewer to feel, and making **that** stand out to them.